infochimps-labs/big_data_for_chimps/ch03-why_hadoop.md

 Walk into any good Hot Rod shop and you'll see a sign reading "Fast, Good or Cheap, choose any two".
 Hadoop is the first distributed computing framework that can claim "Simple, Resilient, Scalable, choose all three".

-The key, as you might now be getting sick of hearing, is that simplicity + decoupling + embracing constraint unlocks significant power.
+The key, is that simplicity + decoupling + embracing constraint unlocks significant power.

 Heaven knows Hadoop has its flaws, and its codebase is long and hairy, but its core is